-The administrator or assigned staff member will make the following announcement on the PA system.
+1. The administrator or assigned staff member will make the following announcement on the PA system.
 If the PA system is not available, the administrator will use other means of communication, i.e., sending messengers to deliver instructions.
 The administrator should be calm, convey reassuring comments that the situation is under control and give clear directions.

 "Your attention please.
 As you are aware, we are experiencing some seismic activity.
-For everyone's protection, all students should follow Duck and Cover procedures, which mean you should be in a protected position under table or desk, away from windows and anything that could fall and hurt you.
+Staff and students duck and cover, which mean you should be in a protected position under table or desk, away from windows and anything that could fall and hurt you.
 Hold this position until the shake stops or given further instructions."

-- 2. If inside, teachers will instruct students to duck under their desks and cover their heads with their arms and hands. - 3.
-If outside, teachers and/or staff will instruct students to drop to the ground, place their heads between their knees, and cover their heads with their arms and hands. - 4.
+2. If inside, teachers will instruct students to duck under their desks and cover their heads with their arms and hands.

+- 3. If outside, teachers and/or staff will instruct students to drop to the ground, place their heads between their knees, and cover their heads with their arms and hands. - 4.
 Teachers and students should move away from windows.